Whitelisted1/SettingsPresets/README.md

 Run the 'main.py' script

 # How to setup profiles
-Create a profile by selecting the option 'signup'
-Type in a name for this profile
+Create a profile by selecting the option 'signup'\n Type in a name for this profile\n
 * The profile will be created and you will be returned to the settings menu Select 'login' and select your profile
 Select option 1 (Add a new preset)